A person standing in coastal fog looking toward a distant lighthouse

 When you clear the emotional charge, the prefrontal cortex can come back online to organise the logistics of moving, renovating, or navigating legal battles.
 The external problem hasn't changed — but your capacity to meet it has.

-Functional Tools for Neurological Reset
+Functional Tools for Homeostasis

 To break the loop and organise the brain, we use physical interventions to override the limbic reflex.
 These are not abstract mindset exercises — they are body-based tools that work through the nervous system directly.